Information about Involvement Partners and how to register

-The Involvement, Experience and Volunteering team help staff work together with service users, carers and families to design and change services.
-We need you to get involved and make a difference!
+The Involvement, Experience and Volunteering team help colleagues work together with service users, carers and families to design and change services.

 Why do we need you?

-It is really important that we understand what matters to people, what we are getting right and what needs to improve.
+It is important that we understand what matters to people, what we are getting right and what needs to improve.
 You know what it’s like to receive care from our services (or you have supported someone who has).
 You can use your experiences to help us design, plan and change our services so that they deliver good care, to you, your loved ones and to future users of our services.

 By working together with you, we will make better decisions that lead to services that are more caring and better meet everyone’s needs.